-Fortunately, the same factors which are making the public clouds cheap - plummeting costs for storage and bandwidth - mean you can build your own cloud storage and back up to it.
+Fortunately, the same factors making the public clouds cheap - plummeting costs for storage and bandwidth - mean you can build your own private cloud storage and back up to it.
 The storage will have redundancy to protect against hardware errors.
 You can put this server in some other location, because the only thing better than backup is off-site backup.
 Software does the rest.
 You pay for it once and it's yours.

 We will show you how to put such a device together for well under $1000.
 It will have 5TB of redundant storage.